SD Gundam World Sangoku Soketsuden

 SD Gundam World Sangoku Soketsuden (SDガンダムワールド 三国創傑伝, SD Gandamu Wārudo Sangoku Sōketsuden) is a Japanese media project by Sunrise and Bandai Spirits and a reboot of the BB Senshi Sangokuden franchise, based on the long-running Gundam media franchise.
 Created to celebrate the 40th anniversary of Gundam, it is also loosely based on the 14th century Chinese historical novel Romance of the Three Kingdoms by Luo Guanzhong.
 However, Sangoku Soketsuden is different from BB Senshi Sangokuden in its theming and story.
 It is later succeeded by SD Gundam World Heroes.

 An original net anime adaptation by Sunrise premiered online from July 26, 2019 to March 25, 2021.
 Two print side stories by Takuya Yamanaka were announced to be released in their respective magazines.

 Plot

 In a distant future, a devastating war once ravaged the land of Mirsha to ruins.
-As when the land is about to recover from the devastation, the mobile citizens all encountered an mysterious virus called the "Etiolation Trinity", which an epidemic broke out and caused them to become mindless monsters called Bugs.
+As when the land is about to recover from the devastation, the mobile citizens all encountered a mysterious virus called the "Etiolation Trinity", which an epidemic broke out and caused them to become mindless monsters called Bugs.
 Due to the fears of the virus, mobile citizens now live in three areas, each cities all sealed up in walls and pray that the Trinity, a mysterious energy can save them.
 But behind one of the walls, Lord Dong Zhuo Providence of Luoyang has been acting in an outrageous manner since the passing of the previous lord.
 In order to liberate the citizens from the Etiolation Trinity, a valiant hero named Liu Bei Unicorn Gundam steps up alongside Guan Yu Nu Gundam and Zhang Fei God Gundam to bring a new change to the world.